bglezseoane/jour/README.md

-# Journal Writer
+# Jour

-This repository contains the Journal Writer tool, an utility for a high-level machine maintenance journal.
+This repository contains the Jour tool, an utility for a high-level machine maintenance journal.
 The final purpose of this tool is to write and handle a journal in which the user or some automated process can write and tag the performed actions related with the machine configuration, maintenance, and other relevant information.
 This way, the user can keep track of the changes and the performed actions, and also can obtain a high-level overview of the machine status over time.

 Some examples of the usage of this tool could be: